cloudmatrix/signedimp/README.txt

        sys.path = old_sys_path

        actually_start_my_appliction()
-       '''

-   * use the signedimp.get_bootstrap_code() function to obtain code that can be included verbatim in your startup script, and embed the startup script in the executable.
+   * use the signedimp.tools.get_bootstrap_code() function to obtain code that can be included verbatim in your startup script, and embed the startup script in the executable.
 Something like this::

        SCRIPT = '''